PixelsJr/CTF/README.md

 ## Flags

-The web application contains 7 flags hidden within the vulnerabilities.
-Each flag can be discovered by exploiting the 7 different vulnerabilities.
+The web application contains 7 flags hidden behind the vulnerabilities.
+Each flag can be discovered by exploiting the corresponding vulnerability.
 Here are the flag locations:

 1. **Flag 1**: Found by enumerating a specific username, brute-forcing their password and logging into the account.
 2. **Flag 2**: Found after performing XSS on another user and retrieving their cookies.
 3. **Flag 3**: Can be bought in the shop for enough money (or by changing the client-side code) and can then be viewed in /Profile.
-4. **Flag 4**: Is revealed after getting access (via IDOR) to an account with an ID of 1.
+4. **Flag 4**: Is revealed after getting access (via IDOR) to the account whose ID of 1.
 5. **Flag 5**: Can be viewed after getting access to /admin via JWT token manipulation.
 6. **Flag 6**: Can be found by reading the flag.txt file with a broken api.
-7. **Flag 7**: Can be found after uploading a malicious file and then running it using the broken api.
+7. **Flag 7**: Can be read at FLAG_RCE.txt (at project root dir) after getting shell access.

 ---